Intrauterine Device (IUD) Removal

 It is possible to become pregnant from any vaginal sex before removal of the IUD.
 If you don’t want to become pregnant you should not have any unprotected vaginal sex for 7 days before removal of your IUD.
 This may mean avoiding any sexual intercourse (abstaining) or using condoms correctly (no slips or breaks) every time you have sex.

-If you are unable to feel the strings or a doctor is unable to find the strings on examination, then you might need an ultrasound to confirm the position of the IUD.
+If you cannot feel the strings or a doctor cannot find the strings on examination, then you might need an ultrasound to confirm the position of the IUD.
+If you have had an ultrasound organised by your GP, please provide us with the results via [email protected] before your appointment.

 Once it has been confirmed that the IUD is in the uterus (womb) some techniques used to remove the IUD can be discussed before the removal procedure.